 Recent studies confirm that more than 70% of people looking for a church use the Web as part of their initial search.
 With that in mind, ONA has created this tool to help both new churches and established churches develop effective outreach minded Websites.
-Evaluate your Website in the 6 areas below, total your score, then compare with the scale provided.\ score 1) Clean & simple: Keep in mind to spends only 5 to 10 seconds on a given page (Emily Smit make information easy to obtain within 10 seconds so to "Today people flip through Websites like they flip through global communications agency). ith, user experience specialist).
+Evaluate your Website in the 6 areas below, total your score, then compare with the scale provided.

+Note: The "Best Practices" Websites were chosen for the Website itself and not necessarily the theology or doctrine of the concerned site score 1) Clean & simple: Keep in mind spends only 5 to 10 seconds on a given page (Emily Sm make information easy to obtain within 10 seconds so 'Today people flip through Websites like they flip thro a global communications agency). hith, user experience specialist).
 Does your Website that the visitor will choose to stay on your site?
-Things to avoid: So many options for someone to click on that the Hard to read text/background combinations So many distractions on your page that you contain about your church they choose to click off your page Best Practices (churches who are doing this asp citychurchsf.org columbiacrossroads.org bbbconline.org Scale: 0-10 (0 is worst, 10 best) DIDCONLINE.org Scale: U-10 (U is worst, 10 best) 2) Focus on newcomers: Can (maybe no connection to any church) easily find inform is for the member as well as the newcomer, a new visit your site.
-You need to focus on the newcomer's ease of but also make it easy for the viewers to get the inform expect at your worship service. nation they are seeking?
-Although a church Website tor will be less motivated to spend extra time on f use.
-You should not only give a clear "Welcome," this Using too much insider language that is hard for Failing to consider what an un-churched person Best Practices: midtowncolumbia.com journeyon.net ilovethischurch.com Scale: 0 to 10 Novethischurch.com Scale: 0 to 10 - Automorphismonomerous "Text is very much still the bread and butter of online more digestible and easier to understand.
-Relevant im Keep text concise, relevant and full of good content" enhancing text with images such as a short video testing communication, but pictures and videos make it ages increase engagement with written content.
+Things to avoid: • So many options for someone to click on that • Hard to read text/background combinations • So many distractions on your page that you cl they choose to click off your page about your church Best Practices (churches who are doing this as • citychurchsf.org • columbiacrossroads.org pect well): And the second second second bhbconline.org Scale: 0-10 (0 is worst, 10 best) 2) FOCUS ON NEWCOMETS: Ca (maybe no connection to any church) easily find infor is for the member as well as the newcomer, a new vis your site.
+You need to focus on the newcomer's ease of but also make it easy for the viewers to get the inform expect at your worship service. mation they are seeking?
+Although a church Website itor will be less motivated to spend extra time on of use.
+You should not only give a clear "Welcome," Things to avoid: Asking people to "fill out this form and we'll this Using too much insider language that is hard Failing to consider what an un-churched pers Best Practices: • midtowncolumbia.com • journeyon.net • ilovethischurch.com Scale: 0 to 10 3) Well-focused text enhancement "Text is very much still the bread and butter of online more digestible and easier to understand.
+Relevant in Keep text concise, relevant and full of good content" enhancing text with images such as a short video test ed by pictures and videos: e communication, but pictures and videos make it nages increase engagement with written content.
 (Emily Smith, user experience specialist).
-Consider (Instead, break up text into short, bite-sized p ding to a messy design, or images without meaning lain images) Best Practices: summitrdu.com - fpcdallas.org 5-1-01-10 firstarp.org Scale: 0 to 10
+Consider (Instead, break up text into short, bite-sized ding to a messy design, or images without meaning blain images) Best Practices: • summitrdu.com fpcdallas.org 1